Huiying B. Chan

 Research and Policy Analyst

 Huiying B. Chan is the Research and Policy Analyst on the Education Justice Research and Organizing Collaborative (EJ-ROC) team at the NYU Metro Center.
-Their research work centers culturally responsive education and racial equity in public schools with an intersectional lens, driven by and for youth and parents.
-Huiying comes to this work as a life-long New Yorker and graduate of NYC public schools, with a deep grassroots organizing background, having worked in the immigrant rights and housing movement locally and nationally as both a community and digital organizer.
-Huiying earned a B.A. in Ethnic Studies and Education from Wellesley College, where they were the first to graduate with an Ethnic Studies major since the college's inception.
+Huiying's research work centers culturally responsive education and racial equity in public schools with an intersectional lens.
+Huiying comes to this work as a life-long New Yorker and graduate of NYC public schools, with a deep grassroots organizing background.
+Huiying graduated summa cum laude from Wellesley College with a B.A. in Ethnic Studies and Education, and was the first to graduate with an Ethnic Studies major since the college's inception.

 Charmaraman, L., Chan, H. B., Tracy, A., Ramanudom, B., Chen, S., Richer, A. (2018).
 Asian American social media use: From cyber dependence and cyber harassment to saving face.
 Asian American Journal of Psychology.